Unblocking White Supremacy and Fragility in the Wellness Industry

 It’s not lost on me that the majority of my teachers to date have been white women, but to their credit, they all have deliberately acknowledged their privilege as a means of trying to ask questions for personal growth and empathy.
 Not only that, they have supported those who can’t by recognizing the work of Black Lives Matter, acknowledging that ancestral trauma is real, and prompting difficult conversations about cultural appropriation.

 Sadly, this sentiment isn’t the industry norm and there have been countless examples of white women remaining uncomfortably silent in moments of difficulty.
-One of the most egregious examples of this problem today is “Manifestation Advisor” and founder of Free and Native, Lacy Phillips.
+One of the most egregious examples of this problem today is “Manifestation Advisor” and founder of Free and Native (now called To Be Magnetic), Lacy Phillips.

 We all have to figure out the reason why we were put on earth, and I was able to conclude that I’m here to merge the business and new age worlds in large part because of Lacy’s teachings, which revolve around unblocking parts of your subconscious in order to become free and arrive at your “true native essence.”
 If you’re a patient or friend of mine, heck maybe maybe even a complete stranger, I have probably brought up this work.